OutSystems/docs-product/src/ref/errors-and-warnings/errors/invalid-flow-error.md

 # Invalid Flow Error

 Message
-:   `<element> must have at least one incoming connector in <flow>`
+:   `<element> must have at least one incoming connector in <action-flow>`

 ![Incoming connector error](images/invalid-flow-error-1-ss.png?width=800)

 Cause
 :   You have an element in your flow that's not connected to any other element.
-For example, you have an If element in an action that's not connected to that action flow.
+For example, you have an End element in an action that doesn't have an incoming connector.

 Recommendation
 :       Edit your flow and connect the element to one of the existing elements, otherwise that element won't be executed.